Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample08_EventProcessor.md

 # Building a custom processor with EventProcessor&lt;TPartition&gt;

 This sample demonstrates using `EventProcessor<TPartition>` to build a custom event processor which manages its own load balancing and checkpoint state and then shows how to use it to consume events from Event Hubs.
-For most users we strongly recommend using the [EventProcessorClient](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/eventhub/Azure.Messaging.EventHubs.Processor/samples) from the [Azure.Messaging.EventHubs.Processor](https://www.nuget.org/packages/Azure.Messaging.EventHubs.Processor) package instead of implementing your own processor library.
+For the majority of scenarios, we recommend using the [EventProcessorClient](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/eventhub/Azure.Messaging.EventHubs.Processor/samples) from the [Azure.Messaging.EventHubs.Processor](https://www.nuget.org/packages/Azure.Messaging.EventHubs.Processor) package instead of implementing your own processor library.

 ## What does a processor do?